 Extraction method: Steam distilled

-Safety Note: Only use small amounts in blends for the skin and when using in the bath.
+Safety Note: Only use small amounts in blends for the skin and when used in the bath.
 Do not use while pregnant.
-Do not use on babies and young children.
+Do not use it on babies and young children.

 Skin: Peppermint essential oil has a soothing, cooling effect on the skin.
 It can help to reduce redness and inflammation and calm irritation and itchiness.
 It is good to use in a facial steam to deeply cleanse and decongest the skin, particularly where acne is present.

 Mind: Peppermint helps to stimulate the mind and improve concentration, mental agility, and focus.
 It is also beneficial for treating mental fatigue, depression, shock, and feelings of negativity and insecurity.

 Body: Peppermint soothes the stomach and aids digestion.
 It is beneficial for all types of digestive problems including nausea, vomiting, diarrhea, constipation, flatulence, indigestion, cramps, and irritable bowel.
 It can also be beneficial for headaches and migraines particularly when combined with Lavender.
 The high menthol content makes it a useful expectorant for respiratory conditions such as coughs and colds, and its pain-relieving properties are good for soothing muscular aches and pains.

 Blends well with: Benzoin, Eucalyptus, Lavender, Lemon, Rosemary, Tea Tree.